google/nucleus/docs/source/nucleus/io/genomics_reader.md

   input_path:  The filename of the file to read.
   proto:  The protocol buffer type the TFRecord file is expected to
     contain.
 For example, variants_pb2.Variant or reads_pb2.Read.
-  tf_options:  A python_io.TFRecordOptions object.
-If not set,
+  compression_type:  Either 'ZLIB', 'GZIP', '' (uncompressed), or
-    __init__ will create one with the compression type based on whether input_path ends in '.gz' or not.
+    None.
+If None, __init__ will guess the compression type based on the input_path's suffix.

+Raises:
+  IOError: if there was any problem opening input_path for reading.
 ```

 <a name="iterate"></a>